|1 Virtual Reality Transporter Ticket||1 Discovery Room Ticket||1 Motion or 360 Flight Simulator Ride||1 Da Vinci The Exhibition Ticket|

 People have been fascinated with Mars from the time humans began observing the planet thousands of years ago.
 Learn how observing the red planet has helped us develop a better understanding of solar system and our place with in it.
 See how humans have observed Mars through the aid of telescopes and robotic explorers and experience how future astronauts may view stars from a Mars base.

-Save on Planetarium star shows with a Saint Louis Science Center membership.
+Members can watch star shows for FREE every day at the Planetarium with a Saint Louis Science Center membership.

 Elevators and ramps serve all public areas of the McDonnell Planetarium.